Technigo/project-news-site/README.md

 # News Site

 First real programming project ever!
-Fokus to create a news site with responsive layout, using flexbox.
+Fokus to create a colorfull magazine like news site with responsive layout using html and css, and layout method flexbox.

 ## The problem

-Used html, css.
-Did a skets by hand and got inspiration from the added newssketch image. flexbox, grid, media quariy if more time (and knowlege) I would fokus more on a mor sophisticated design and interactivity.
+Hade trouble getting my content to position itself nicely based on different break points.

 ## View it live

 link to the deployed project.